couple looking over documents while sitting on the couch

 • Insurance rider

-If you see any of the above words, know they’re referring to a legal change in your insurance policy.
-You can effectively substitute the words “policy change” if it helps make reading legal documents easier for you.
+If you see any of these terms, know that they’re referring to a legal change in your insurance policy.
+You can effectively substitute these terms with “policy change” if it helps make reading legal documents easier.

 How Does An Insurance Endorsement Work?

 Insurance endorsements modify your existing policy.
-Generally, this works in one of several ways:
+And generally, this works in one of several ways:

-• Limiting or excluding coverage: If your policy includes coverage you don’t need, you may be able to save money by limiting or excluding coverages.
-For example, if your HOA covers exterior insurance, you may consider limiting your coverage to only your home’s interior.
+• Limiting or excluding coverage: If your policy includes coverage you don’t need, you may be able to save money by limiting or excluding coverage.
+For example, if your homeowners association (HOA) fees cover exterior insurance, you may consider limiting your coverage to your home’s interior.

 • Add or remove people: Recently married or divorced?
 You can use an insurance rider to adjust who owns a property on insurance documents.

-• Add or remove locations: If you own multiple properties, it may save you some money to bundle multiple locations together on the same policy.
-Endorsements can help you add new locations to or remove sold properties from an existing policy whenever you need.
+• Add or remove locations: If you own multiple properties, you may save some money by bundling multiple locations on the same policy.
+Endorsements can help you add new properties or remove sold properties from an existing policy whenever you need.

 Standard Endorsements

 Standard endorsements are commonly requested.
-These endorsements are templated by insurance companies so they can easily be applied to your policy upon request.
-Standard endorsements include things like:
+Insurance companies have templates for standard endorsements so they can be easily applied to your policy upon request.
+Standard endorsements include:

 • Name changes